tooleks/photo-blog/README.md

 docker-compose --file ./docker-compose.development.yml up --build
 ```

-Run the command (within the project root directory) to configure the application and create the administrator user.
+Run the command (in another terminal window, within the project root directory) to configure the application and create the administrator user.

 ```
 make configuration